isomerpages/moe-swisscottagesec/_swiss-experience/Student Development Programme/Sexuality Education.md

 10\.
 Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.

 11\.
-Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form downloadable [**here**.](/files/Swiss%20Experience/Sexuality-Education-Programme_Annex-A_2022.pdf) The completed form is to be submitted by 14/02/2022 to your child/ward’s Form Teacher.
+Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form via the link [**here**.](https://form.gov.sg/63be6bb7993c710012245c6f) The completed form is to be submitted by 14/02/2023.

 12\.
-Parents who wish to opt their children out of the **_eTeens_** **programme** need to complete an opt-out form  downloadable [**here**.](/files/Swiss%20Experience/Sexuality-Education-Programme_Annex-B_eTeens-3_2022.pdf) The completed form is to be submitted by 14/02/2022.
+Parents who wish to opt their children out of the **eTeens** need to complete an opt-out form via the link [here](https://form.gov.sg/63be7a08f4876f00137f6dee) .
+The completed form is to be submitted by 14/02/2023.

 13\.
-Parents can contact the school at [scss@moe.edu.sg](mailto:scss@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.
+Parents can contact the school at [scss@moe.edu.sg](mailto:scss@moe.edu.sg) for discussion or to seek clarification about the school’s Sexuality Education programme.

-14\.
-Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.